Float planes, backcountry campsites, and the rare opportunity to spot grizzly bears in the wild. Limited to just 10 people.

-Accommodations for six nights; internal bush flights and float plane flights; ground transportation as a group; all meals and beverages; group supplies—group sized tarp shelters, cooking equipment and utensils, toilet supplies, satellite phones, maps; GPS; medical kit, rescue equipment; trekking poles; entrance fees for national parks; and gratuities for expedition guides.
+Accommodations for six nights; internal bush flights and float plane flights; ground transportation as a group; all meals and beverages; group supplies—group sized tarp shelters, cooking equipment and utensils, toilet supplies, satellite phones, maps; GPS; medical kit, rescue equipment; trekking poles; and entrance fees for national parks.
 We will be joined for this adventure by up to two expert expedition guides.
 Each guide is medically certified as a Wilderness First Responder and is highly qualified in all necessary skills to safely travel throughout Alaska’s vast wilderness.

 This is considered a difficult backcountry backpacking adventure.
 You will be backpacking and hiking off-trail over steep, hilly, and uneven terrain, often covering more than six miles in a day with up to 2,000' of elevation gain/loss.
 Our longest day will be hiking 12 miles with a daypack.
 You may encounter short stretches of thick vegetation and may also experience Alaska's diverse selection of insect species.
 You will be camping in a very remote wilderness, sleeping in tents, relieving yourself in places with a stunning view, and sometimes enjoying all of the above in the rain.
 Our support staff will be with us for the entirety of the adventure helping us carry group supplies and helping us see the true Alaskan experience.